About Placer County Housing Authority

 Other Programs

-The Emergency Housing Voucher (EHV) program funding is estimated to end around June 2026, and the Placer County Housing Authority (PCHA) currently does not have additional vouchers to assist new households.
+The Emergency Housing Voucher (EHV) program funding is expected to end around June 2026, and the Placer County Housing Authority currently has no additional vouchers for this program.

 No waitlist information currently available for this program.